Fixed Deposit and Life Insurance are common investment avenues, to help you save money. Banks, NBFCs and other companies offer FD

 and non-cumulative fixed deposit

-.
-In cumulative fixed deposits, the bank or finance company pays the interest annually.
+In cumulative fixed deposit, the bank or finance company pays the interest annually.
 In non-cumulative fixed deposits, the interest is paid at shorter intervals.
 You can choose either depending on your financial need and your investment goals.

-• Insurance is also of two types: whole life insurance and term life insurance.
+Insurance is also of two types – whole life insurance and term life insurance.
 Essentially, it is a long-term investment.
 The most important aspect of life insurance is risk coverage.
 It provides the policy sum to the dependents of the policy holder in the event of his/her death.
-It also provides good return on investment on the maturity of the policy.
-One risk of the policy is that if you do not pay the premium for the entire lock-in period, you will not get any returns.
+It also provides good return on investment, at maturity of the policy.
+One risk of the policy is that if you do not pay the premium for the entire lock-in period, you will not get any returns